 - 50% of total greenhouse emissions from industrialized areas

-While reusing old buildings and the materials contained have a rough estimate of 95% savings for energy that can be possibly wasted if we demolished those heritage.
+Reusing old buildings and the materials contained has a rough estimate of 95% savings for energy that can be possibly wasted if we demolish those heritage.

 We may wonder how the privileged and ever-developing countries got their current status, we are curious about how they`ve done it, to reach that peak of stability we have to conduct research and we will soon notice that they gave a lot of value to their past civilizations and in that way, they have surfaced immense value.